What We Offer

 - The College Opportunity Fund.
 Must have applied for COF stipend at CollegeInColorado.org

 - This program is available for up to three academic semesters beginning the summer or fall semester after high school graduation.
-This program does not apply to any hours needed during the summer to complete the 30-hour requirement.
-Any student who graduates from high school in mid-year is eligible to enroll in the spring semester if they meet the student eligibility criteria.
+The scholarship with this program is no longer valid after the fall semester one-year after high school graduation (ex. graduate high school May 2020 – scholarship ends December 2021) or upon completion of 30 credits.
+This program does not apply to any credit hours needed during the summer to complete the 30-hour eligibility requirement.
+Any student who graduates from high school in mid-year is eligible to enroll in the spring semester if they meet stated student eligibility criteria.

 - Students must be enrolled for a minimum of 6 credit hours per semester but the scholarship/grant with this program is only guaranteed for the time period of 3 academic semesters after high school graduation.
 Other financial aid may be available after that time but is not guaranteed.